Towards Stable and Efficient Training of Verifiably Robust Neural Networks: Hyperparameters and Model Structures for Training Stability Experiments

-All our MNIST, CIFAR-10 models are trained on a single NVIDIA 2080 Ti GPU.
-In all our experiments, if not mentioned otherwise, we use the following hyperparameters: \begin{itemize} \item For MNIST, we train 100 epochs with batch size 256.
+In all our training stability experiments, we use a large number of relatively small models and train them on a single GPU.
+These small models cannot achieve state-of-the-art performance but they can be trained quickly and cheaply, allowing us to explore training stability over a variety of settings, and report min, median and max statistics.
+We use the following hyperparameters: \begin{itemize} \item For MNIST, we train 100 epochs with batch size 256.
 We use Adam optimizer and the learning rate is $5\times 10^{-4}$.
 The first epoch is standard training for warming up.
 We gradually increase $\epsilon$ linearly per batch in our training process with a $\epsilon$ schedule length of 60.
 We reduce the learning rate by 50\% every 10 epochs after $\epsilon$ schedule ends.
 No data augmentation technique is used and the whole 28 $\times$ 28 images are used (normalized to 0 - 1 range).

 \item For CIFAR, we train 200 epoch with batch size 128.
 We use Adam optimizer and the learning rate is 0.1\%.
 The first 10 epochs are standard training for warming up.
 We gradually increase $\epsilon$ linearly per batch in our training process with a $\epsilon$ schedule length of 120.
 We reduce the learning rate by 50\% every 10 epochs after $\epsilon$ schedule ends.
 We use random horizontal flips and random crops as data augmentation.
 The three channels are normalized with mean (0.4914, 0.4822, 0.4465) and standard deviation (0.2023, 0.1914, 0.2010).
 These numbers are per-channel statistics from the training set used in~\citep{gowal2018effectiveness}. \end{itemize}